Trust (Elvis Costello album): Critical reception

-Aftermath and legacy
+Subsequent events and legacy

 After its release, Costello was initially displeased with the record.
 In an interview with The Face in 1983, he stated: "I feel it's under-realised.
-There were some very good songs on it and some very bad songs, but overall we didn't follow it through to anything definite enough.
-What I like about Get Happy!! is that it's got a very radical attitude to the playing and to the production, whereas both those things were lacking in Trust."
+There were some very good songs on it and some very bad songs, but overall we didn't follow it through to anything definite enough."
 By 2002, Costello described Trust as "a record that falls between the cracks a little bit", but stated that he felt "New Lace Sleeves" stood as one of the Attractions' greatest performances.
+Trust was Costello's final album with the team of Lowe and Béchirian.

 According to Thomson, the weaker commercial performances of both Get Happy!! and Trust made Costello question where he was at in his career.
 He was unable to express his current thoughts into his own music and proclaimed that he "just wanted to sing other people's songs".
 Having recorded acoustic demos of several standards during the previous months, including "Gloomy Sunday" and Cole Porter's "Love for Sale", Costello devised an album of cover versions to test himself as a singer and interpreter.
 Released in October 1981, Almost Blue was composed entirely of country covers and was derided by the music press, particularly in the United States.
-Costello teamed up with former Beatles engineer Geoff Emerick for Imperial Bedroom, his most heavily produced, heavily orchestrated and most expansive work up to that point; Trust marked Costello's final album with the team of Lowe and Béchirian.
+Costello teamed up with former Beatles engineer Geoff Emerick for Imperial Bedroom, his most heavily produced, heavily orchestrated and most expansive work up to that point;